What To Do With An Inherited House With Multiple Heirs?

-Another option would be for the heirs to partition the property.
+Another option when it comes to sorting out what to do with an inherited house with multiple heirs would be for the heirs to partition the property.
 A partition is the dividing of lands so that they may be owned separately, and each partition can be converted to sole ownership rather than co-ownership.

 Partitioning is great because each person gets sole ownership (of something), which helps avoid many of the conflicts that arise from joint possession.
 If the property is small, or cannot be physically partitioned for other reasons, then it can also be partitioned by dividing the proceeds from the sale of the property.

 Sell the property for cash and distribute the money among the heirs